yuranusduke/FocusedDropoutCNN/README.md

 | FocusedDropout      | <font color = 'red'>**67.76±0.09%**</font>  |   <font color = 'red'>**71.95±0.21%**</font>   |   <font color = 'red'>**72.46±0.47%**</font>   |      |      |      |

 ### Stats
 We also illustrate some of training/testing statistics for different models like `Figure 5` in origial paper, one can refer to detailed code.
 Here we only list some of the training/testing stats in both data sets.
-These figures do not look like ones in original paper because we use different training strategy, however, what's important if we can reach ideal performance (*e.g.*, loss function should stably go down during training), not the shape of loss functions.
+These figures do not look like ones in original paper because we use different training strategy, however, what's important is if we can reach ideal performance (*e.g.*, loss function should stably go down during training, accuracy should go up), not the shape of loss functions.
 When you run above `parse_full.sh`, these stats plots are generated automatically in corresponding folders.
-Moreover, take a look at right sub-figure in `Figure 5` in the paper, they condcut experiments for many epochs, we can not burden such computation resource, for most of our experiments, we use 100 epochs as defaults, as we can see, we can reproduce loss function in the first 100 epochs, besides, take look at accuracy curve, for FocusedDropout, validation accuracy and training accuracy are more aligned, which means it has greater ability to combat overfitting as claimed in the paper, which means these works are reproducible.
+Moreover, take a look at right sub-figure in `Figure 5` in the paper, they conduct experiments for many epochs, we can not burden such computation resource, for most of our experiments, we use 100 epochs as defaults, as we can see, we can reproduce loss function in the first 100 epochs, besides, take look at accuracy curve, for FocusedDropout, validation accuracy and training accuracy are more aligned, which means it has greater ability to combat overfitting as claimed in the paper, which means these works are reproducible.

 #### CIFAR10 Stats
 ##### VGG19Net